tfpauly/privacy-proxy/draft-private-access-tokens.md

   previous tokens issued to the Client (as communicated by the Mediator) during issuance.
 The Issuer does not learn the Client's identity.

-- The Origin knows the Issuer to delegate an incoming Client to (ISSUER_NAME), and can verify that any tokens presented by the Client were signed by the Issuer.
+- The Origin knows the Issuer to which it will delegate an incoming Client (ISSUER_NAME), and can verify that any tokens presented by the Client were signed by the Issuer.
 The Origin does not learn which Mediator was used by a Client for issuance.